-During a recently filmed episode of The Ellen Degeneres Show, the Dixie Chicks performed the title track off forthcoming new album Gaslighter.
+During a March episode of The Ellen Degeneres Show, the Dixie Chicks performed the title track off new album Gaslighter.
 In addition, the country trio discussed cancel culture and played a round of "would you rather" with Degeneres.

-Natalie Maines, Martie Maguire and Emily Strayer's performance of their first new single after a 14 year break proved two things: The trio worked magic with producer Jack Antonoff, and they never lost their spot among the best live performers in popular music.
+Natalie Maines, Martie Maguire and Emily Strayer's performance of their first new single after a 14 year break proved two things reinforced over the summer: The trio worked magic with producer Jack Antonoff, and they never lost their spot among the best live performers in popular music.

-As for the interview, Degeneres asked a couple of tough questions, beginning with how Maines feels when looking back on how her 2003 comments about President George W. Bush and the Iraq War changed the band's relationship with country music.
+As for the interview, Degeneres asked a couple of tough questions, beginning with how Maines feels when looking back on how her 2003 comments about President George W. Bush and the Iraq War changed the band's relationship with the country music business.

 Degeneres teased a tougher question about what Maines' ex did on that boat, as referenced in "Gaslighter," which Maines answered by hilariously asking "Who?"